nc-minibbs/mbbs/docs/data-checklist.md

 If everything's gone well,
 we've now updated the mbbs datasets with the new year's info.

+## STEP 5: Update docs

+If you changed any functions, update the documentation with `devtools::document()`

-## STEP 5: Update the version number
+## STEP 6: Update the version number

 Once you've confirmed that the update is running smoothly locally, update the version number in the DESCRIPTION file.

+You will also need to update the version number in the git tags for an official release.
+Example:
+`git tag -a 2024.1 -m "version 2024.1"`

-## STEP 6: Push update to github
+## STEP 7: Push update to github

 Push your commits to github.
+Push the tag as well with `git push --tags`

-The data available for download on the website will be automatically updated.
+The data available for download on the website will be automatically updated, and the github release will also note the latest version.
 Download it and check that the latest year of data is available in the dataset.
 Voilà!